 What must the financial assurance (FA) document cover?

-Financial assurance documentation for both USTs and ASTs must cover both “corrective action” and “compensating third parties … caused by accidental releases”.
+Financial assurance documentation for both USTs and ASTs must cover both “corrective action” and “compensating third parties … caused by accidental discharges”.
 Coverage may be divided between multiple mechanisms.
 [Reference: 40 CFR 280.93(a) and (d)] [return to FAQ list]

 An owner or operator must maintain FA mechanisms and required supporting documentation at the facility site or at the business office.
 If not kept at the facility, they shall be made available at the facility or another agreed upon location upon five business days notice by a department or county inspector.
 The original should never be sent to Tallahassee for filing.
 Send a copy if you are requesting guidance.